Paterino-FE/pokemerald-reyamon/README.md

 And End here
 You can copy this and use it as a blueprint.
 Adjust the values as written up there and you're good to go

+# How to edit trainer dialogues

+First and foremost, use this tool to check for textbox issues https://meejle.github.io/

+File Path: /data/maps/

+1st.
+You check in what town the gym resides, as an example GYM 4 is in lavaridge town, so you got into the folder /data/maps/LavaridgeTown_GYM_** (It has multiple floors)

+2nd.
+Open the scripts.inc file in that folder

+3rd.
+In there you have to locate the original trainer name and its intro/defeat/postbattle quote

+Here is an example with Gerald from the LavaridgeTown_Gym_1F file

+>LavaridgeTown_Gym_1F_Text_GeraldPostBattle:

+	.string "The temperature of magma is\n"

+	.string "392 degrees.\p"

+	.string "Your POKéMON beat me, so they should\n"

+	.string "easily survive in magma.$"

+The text "LavaridgeTown_Gym_1F_Text_GeraldPostBattle:" you dont alter at all, please always leave it as it is.
+This also goes for Postbattle and Intros text.

+For every sentence you have to start with ".string", please check out https://meejle.github.io/ how the text would interact with the textbox of emerald.

+The "\n" split the sentence in a textbox.

+The "\p" is a pause and will be used after every second sentence.
+This demands an input like A Button from the player to continue with dialogue.

+The "$" at the end declares the end of the dialogue.
+This has to be placed at the end of the last sentence.